jarends/werkzeug/README.md

 The second angular 2 magic is: replacing the routers 'loadChildren' list with the appropriate chunk promises.
 &nbsp;
-&nbsp;

 #### possible bugs
-- **as i mentioned above: out commented 'require' statements are parsed by the packer and the dependencies are packed**
+- as i mentioned above: **out commented 'require' statements are parsed by the packer and the dependencies are packed**
 - individual input and output directories per compiler aren't very well tested (especially in relation to source maps)
 - input and output pointing to the same directory isn't very well tested (especially for the asset process) (**can corrupt your project, be careful!**)
 - the asset process itself can behave a little bit weird in relation to what he copies